-Hindupur Ramakrishna (Rama) is a Professor of information technology (IT) in the school of business at the University of Redlands.
+Hindupur (Rama) Ramakrishna is a professor of information technology (IT) in the School of Business at the University of Redlands.
 He joined the university in 2003.
 He has a BS in Mechanical Engineering from Bangalore University, India and a Ph.D. in Decision Sciences from Georgia State University.
-He has taught in a variety of business schools in the US during the past 32 years.
-At the university, he is the founder and the director of the study-abroad program to India and also the coordinator of the MSIT program.
-His teaching and research interests are in organizational value of IT.
-Human resources (HR) management as it applies to IT, IT curriculum, business analytics including geographic information system (GIS) and spatial analysis (SA), and outsourcing/offshoring IT are some organizational value issues he is currently studying.
-His research articles have been published in the Interfaces, Journal of CIS, Omega, Information and Management, Human Performance, Human Resource Development Quarterly, Computer Personnel, and other journals.
+He has taught in a variety of business schools in the U.S. during the past 32 years.
+At the University, he is the founder and director of the study abroad program to India and also the coordinator of the MSIT program.
+His teaching and research interests are in organizational value of IT, human resources (HR) management as it applies to IT, IT curriculum, business analytics including geographic information system (GIS) and spatial analysis (SA), and outsourcing/offshoring IT.
+His research articles have been published in Interfaces, Journal of CIS, Omega, Information and Management, Human Performance, Human Resource Development Quarterly, Computer Personnel, and other journals.

 Jessica Rosales, Center Research Assistant

-Jessica Rosales is the 2013 Graduate Assistant to the Center for Business GIS and Spatial Analysis (GISAB) at the University of Redlands.
-She is currently earning her MBA with a GIS emphasis, expected April 2015, from the same Redlands campus.
-While attending the University of Redlands, she earned her B.S. in Business during 2013 with High Distinction, a Randal Walker Ethics Award, and was inducted into the Whitehead Leadership Society.
+Jessica Rosales is the 2013-2015 Graduate Assistant to the Center for Business GIS and Spatial Analysis (GISAB) at the University of Redlands.
+She is currently earning her MBA with a GIS emphasis, expected April 2015.
+Jessica earned her BS in Business in 2013, graduating with High Distinction and a Randal Walker Ethics Award, and was inducted into the Whitehead Leadership Society.
 She also participated in the University’s mentor program and became a volunteer research assistant for the Center for Business GIS and Spatial Analysis (GISAB).
 Her research interests involve the examination of how social media, mobile devices, GIS, and big data affect the retail industry.

 Vanessa Siliezar, Administrative Specialist